Complete Helix Mattress Review

-Based on experience, we would think that a mattress of this quality and construction should last (at least) 8 years, possible 10 with proper care.
+Based on experience, we would think that a mattress of this quality and construction should last (at least) 8 years, possibly 10 with proper care.

-The bed is not designed to be flipped over – The gray material with Helix logo should always be at the bottom.
+The bed is not designed to be flipped over – the gray material with the Helix logo should always be at the bottom.

-The company recently introduced the “Ultra-Cool Cover” designed to create a cooler sleep experience (cooler in overall body temperature sort of way, not ‘cooler’ as in ‘I wear my sunglass at night’ sort of way.)
+The company recently introduced the “Ultra-Cool Cover” designed to create a cooler sleep experience (cooler in overall body temperature sort of way, not ‘cooler’ as in ‘I wear my sunglasses at night’ sort of way).

-How Should I Care for the New Helix Mattress?
+How Should I Care for the Helix Mattress?